imranpollob/react-shop/README.md

-## Lesson-3
+## Lesson-4

-Going through our folder structure for the project, breaking out homepage component into smaller components
+Adding routing with react-router, then creating new routes for our existing homepage and our new hats page

 # How to fork and clone